 A common pattern I see with clients experiencing symptoms, such as ongoing headaches, fatigue, depression or IBS often have ‘normal’ blood test results.
 Whereas the HTMA will show where minerals are imbalanced.

-Blood always tries to stay in homeostasis.
-In other words, blood will try to stay in near-perfect balance.
+Blood will always try to stay in near-perfect balance.
 This is why blood tests should never be the only method of testing for nutrients.

 An imbalance in the blood is often not seen until illness is far more established.
 Whereas HTMA can pick up on imbalances in the body earlier.

 Blood tests provide more of a ‘snapshot’ (i.e. the instant in time the blood was drawn).
 This minute-by-minute reading can be essential in an acute emergency where every little change must be monitored.
 Blood tests can vary depending upon the time of day, meals eaten, activity level at the time of the testing.